Aryalexa/42-b2bRoot/4-Vm_setup.md

 Let's install `sudo` on Debian.
 For this we'll use the package manager again (`apt` in our case).
-- Installing tools requires high privileges so this time we are going to use the root account: we *substitute user* to root with the command `su`/`su -`/`su root` and introduce the root password.
+- Installing tools requires high privileges so this time we are going to use the root account: we *substitute user* to root with the command `su -`/`su - root` and introduce the root password.
 - Update (fetch) and upgrade (pull) installed packages and start installation.
 ```
 $ su -